wp-plugins/share-rail/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Change the settings on the 'Share Rail' settings page

+== Screenshots ==

+1. Floating share in its default position
+2. When the user scrolls the share rail stays in view

 == Changelog ==

 = 0.2b =